Derek Sutton

 Advised the Export Credits Guarantee Department as to the applicable public law principles, and potential private law recourse, arising out of admitted misconduct by a previously supported UK business (led by Sir James Eadie KC).

-As part of his commercial practice Shane has been involved in a number of intellectual property cases and advices within the sphere of Media and Entertainment.
-He also has particular experience of litigation concerning mass online copyright infringement.
+As part of his commercial practice Shane has been involved in a number of intellectual property cases and advices within the sphere of media and entertainment.
+He has acted for a number of well known artists.
+His recent music cases include disputes with complex histories in relation to the assignment or licensing of title to various copyrights.

 “Hugely thorough, very good at thinking on his feet.
 He is a subtle and effective advocate.”